 4. trays and baskets

 Next, use baskets, wood trays, or containers to keep materials that are used together organized and accessible.
 It makes it easy and intuitive for the child to use and return things to the shelf when they can just pick up a tray with the items for an activity off the shelf, carry it to their work or play area, use it, put all the materials back onto the tray, and return it to its place on the shelf.
 A little parental guidance is needed for this in the beginning.
-However once your child becomes accustomed to the routine, it becomes second nature to keep everything in its place.
+Once your child becomes accustomed to the routine, it becomes second nature to keep everything in its place.

 5. promoting order in the montessori-inspired homeschool